The Plot to Bury a News Agency

 “I would love to see our district attorney go after this, but I don’t see that happening.
 He’s become just one of the crowd."

-Debbie Peterson has dedicated more than three decades to public service and was mayor and council member in the city of Grover Beach.
+Debbie Peterson has dedicated more than 15 years to public service and was mayor and council member in the city of Grover Beach.

 “Not only did people not want to get to the truth, but there were things going on (at the IWMA) that were unsavory.”